 You absolutely have to try the traditional fried fish plate, served with coconut rice and patacones (mashed fried plantain patties).
-It is best enjoyed by the sea (check out the next activity on the list).
+It is best enjoyed by the sea.

-Here are my recommendations for restaurants to try:
+Here are a few good seafood restaurants to try:

 - La Mulata, with its daily rotating menu – See on Tripadvisor